Germany lifts coronavirus ban on religious services, opens up playgrounds | DW | 30.04.2020

 Commenting on the hospitality industry, Merkel said reopening restaurants at this point would be "problematic" because, "We can't check if people around one table are from one family, or from different households."

-Merkel described today's decisions as an "intermediate step" in the fight against the virus, saying that more measures would be announced next week.
+Merkel described Thursday's decisions as an "intermediate step" in the fight against the virus, saying that more measures would be announced next week.

 The country's social distancing rules would stay in place at least until May 10, and Merkel and German premiers are due to decide on any further extensions next Wednesday.
 Merkel added that Germany's goal currently is, as much as possible, to keep the virus from quickly spreading.